petezx9/jiratempoaccounts/README.md

 # jira-migration
-A tool to copy tempo account codes from a jira server to jira cloud. you can run it multiple times and fix error as you go.
+A tool to copy tempo account codes from a jira server to jira cloud. you can run it multiple times and fix errors as you go.

-i'm no Pythonista so be kind and use are your own risk :-).
+i'm no Pythonista so be kind and use at your own risk :-).

 # VScode devcontainer
 ## Setting up poetry